xavdid/potent/README.md

 Plans have two main components:

 - a list of folders the Plan will run in
-- a list of directives to run in those directories
+- a list of Operations to perform in those directories

-Each directive is identified by its unique `slug` field.
+Each Operation is identified by its unique `slug` field.

 ### Authoring Plan files